arcticoder/elemental-transmutator/README.md

 ## License

-MIT License - Free for research and commercial use.
+The Unlicense - Free for research and commercial use.

 ---